-Each cell in the FAST systolic array implements a fMAC, which performs the DP between two BFP groups.
-Figure 12 shows the design of a fMAC for a group size g = 4.
+Each cell in the systolic array implements a fMAC, which perform the DP between two BFP groups.
+Figure 11 shows the design of a fMAC for a group size g=4.
 A DP consists of fixed-point multiplications between each pair of BFP mantissas for values in the groups, which are performed by the multipliers in the fMAC.
 The output generated by each multiplier is summed using the adder tree.
 The FP generator takes the fixed point summation from the adder tree to create the FP mantissa.
 The shared exponents of the two BFP groups are added together to create the FP exponent (refer to Figure 5).
-The resulting FP value is added to the FP accumulator, which stores the partial result spanning across multiple BFP groups.
+The resulting FP value is adding to the FP accumulator which stores the partial result spanning across many BFP groups.

 Additionally, the fMAC can be reconfigured to support the different operations of DNN training described in Section V-A which may require matrix transposition.
-To compute the output O during the forward pass (Figure 13a), the BFP shared exponent and mantissas of W are first pre-stored in the fMAC using the E_0 and M_0 ports, respectively (Figure 12).
-Then, the activation A enters the fMAC via the same E_0 and M_0 ports to perform the DP computation.
-The output O generated by this computation exits to the right neighbor via output port Y_0 .
-To compute the activation gradient ∇A during the backward pass (Figure 13b), W is pre-stored in the same fashion, and the BFP output gradients ∇O are passed into the multipliers via the E_1 and M_1 input ports, with the output ∇A exiting to the neighbor above via Y_1 .
-Finally, to compute the weight gradients ∇W (Figure 13c), the output gradients ∇O and input activation A enter the fMAC using the ports M_1 , E_1 and M_0 , E_0 , respectively.
-The accumulator output ∇W then loops back to be summed with the pre-stored FP weights W.
+To compute the output O during the forward pass (Figure 12a), the BFP shared exponent and mantissas of W are first pre-stored in the fMAC using the $E_0$ and $M_0$ ports, respectively.
+Then, the activation A enter the fMAC via the same $E_0$ and $M_0$ ports to perform the DP computation.
+The output O generated by this computation exits to the right neighbor via output port $Y_0$ .
+To compute the activation gradient $\nabla A$ during the backward pass (Figure 12b), W is pre-stored in the same fashion, and the BFP output gradients $\nabla O$ are passed into the multipliers via the $E_1$ and $M_1$ input ports, with the output $\nabla A$ exiting to the neighbor above via $Y_1$ .
+Finally, to compute the weight gradients $\nabla W$ (Figure 12c), the output gradients $\nabla O$ and input activation A enter the fMAC using the ports $M_1$ , $E_1$ and $M_0$ , $E_0$ , respectively.
+The accumulator output $\nabla W$ then loops back to be summed with the pre-stored FP weights W.